Northrop Grumman E-8 Joint STARS: Operational history

 The two E-8A development aircraft were deployed in 1991 to participate in Operation Desert Storm under the direction of USAF Colonel Harry H. Heimple, Program Director, even though they were still in development.
 The joint program accurately tracked mobile Iraqi forces, including tanks and Scud missiles.
 Crews flew developmental aircraft on 49 combat sorties, accumulating more than 500 combat hours and a 100% mission effectiveness rate.

 These Joint STARS developmental aircraft also participated in Operation Joint Endeavor, a NATO peacekeeping mission, in December 1995.
 While flying in friendly air space, the test-bed E-8A and pre-production E-8C aircraft monitored ground movements to confirm compliance with the Dayton Peace Accords agreements.
 Crews flew 95 consecutive operational sorties and more than 1,000 flight hours with a 98% mission effectiveness rate.

 The 93d Air Control Wing, which activated 29 January 1996, accepted its first aircraft on 11 June 1996, and deployed in support of Operation Joint Endeavor in October.
 The provisional 93d Air Expeditionary Group monitored treaty compliance while NATO rotated troops through Bosnia and Herzegovina.
 The first production E-8C and a pre-production E-8C flew 36 operational sorties and more than 470 flight hours with a 100% effectiveness rate.
 The wing declared initial operational capability 18 December 1997 after receiving the second production aircraft.
-Operation Allied Force saw Joint STARS in action again from February to June 1999 accumulating more than 1,000 flight hours and a 94.5% mission-effectiveness rate in support of the U.S.-lead Kosovo War.
+Operation Allied Force saw Joint STARS in action again from February to June 1999 accumulating more than 1,000 flight hours and a 94.5% mission-effectiveness rate in support of the U.S.-led Kosovo War.

 The twelfth production aircraft, outfitted with an upgraded operations and control subsystem, was delivered to the USAF on 5 November 2001.

-On 1 October 2002, the 93d Air Control Wing (93 ACW) was "blended" with the 116th Bomb Wing in a ceremony at Robins Air Force Base, Georgia.
-The 116 BW was an Air National Guard wing equipped with the B-1B Lancer bomber at Robins AFB.
+On 1 October 2002, the 93d Air Control Wing (93 ACW) was "blended" with the 116th Bomb Wing in a ceremony at Robins Air Force Base (AFB), Georgia.
+The 116 BW was an Air National Guard wing equipped with B-1B Lancer bombers at Robins.
 As a result of a USAF reorganization of the B-1B force, all B-1Bs were assigned to active duty wings, resulting in the 116 BW lacking a current mission.
-The newly created wing was designated as the 116th Air Control Wing (116 ACW).
-The 93 ACW was inactivated the same day.
+The newly created wing was designated 116th Air Control Wing (116 ACW) and the 93 ACW was inactivated the same day.
 The 116 ACW constituted the first fully blended wing of active duty and Air National Guard airmen.
 The wing took delivery of the 17th and final E-8C on 23 March 2005.

 The E-8C Joint STARS routinely supports various taskings of the Combined Force Command Korea during the North Korean winter exercise cycle and for the United Nations enforcing resolutions on Iraq.

 In March 2009, a Joint STARS aircraft was damaged beyond economical repair when a test plug was left on a fuel tank vent, subsequently causing the fuel tank to rupture during in-flight refueling.
 There were no casualties but the aircraft sustained $25 million in damage.